 Patients present with a wide-open mouth that they are unable to close.
 Pain is secondary to patients’ attempts to close the mouth.
 If the mandibular midline deviates to one side, the dislocation is unilateral.
 Although rarely used, a local anesthetic (eg, 2% lidocaine 2 to 5 mL) injected into the ipsilateral joint and into the adjacent area of insertion of the lateral pterygoid muscle may allow the mandible to reduce spontaneously.

-Manual reduction may be necessary (see Figure: Mandibular reduction.).
+Manual reduction may be necessary (see figure Mandibular reduction).
 Premedication may be used (eg, diazepam 5 to 10 mg IV at 5 mg/min or midazolam 3 to 5 mg IV at 2 mg/min and an opioid such as fentanyl 0.5 to 1 mcg/kg IV) but is usually unnecessary, especially if time will be lost preparing the IV.
 The longer the mandible is dislocated, the more difficult it is to reduce and the greater the likelihood that dislocation will recur.

-A Barton bandage (see Figure: Barton bandage.) may be needed for 2 or 3 days.
-Most importantly, the patient must avoid opening the mouth wide for at least 6 wk.
+A Barton bandage (see figure Barton bandage) may be needed for 2 or 3 days.
+Most importantly, the patient must avoid opening the mouth wide for at least 6 weeks.
 When anticipating a yawn, the patient should place a fist under the chin to prevent wide opening.
 Food must be cut into small pieces.
 If the patient suffers from chronic dislocations and more conservative treatment modalities have been exhausted, an oral and maxillofacial surgeon may be consulted.
 As last-resort treatments, the ligaments around the TMJ can be surgically tightened (shortened) in an attempt to stabilize the joint or the articular eminence can be reduced (eminectomy).